maloleroy/fhe-bpce/README.md

 ## Architecture

-The main binary uses crates to organize its dependencies:
+The main binary uses crates to organize its dependencies.
+For more information about their usage, use `cargo doc --open -p <crate>`.

 ### fhe-core